I made THREE simple balloon arches for Jame’s 1st birthday!

 2. SOMETHING TO HANG YOUR ARCH ON

 You can get creative with this!
 I made three arches.
-One was hung on a wooden palette, one was hung on a curtain rod, and the last was hung on a pole (same concept as curtain rod).
+One was hung on a wooden palette, one was hung on a curtain rod, and the last was hung on a wooden pole/dowel rod (same concept as curtain rod).
 Decide on where you want your arch and work from there.

 Duh.
 Buy more than you think you need, though!
 I bought my balloons on Amazon and used all of them, and ended up wishing I had more!
 You can always run to Party City for extras but it’s smarter to buy in bulk on Amazon.
 Have fun with your color palette, I wanted to do shades of orange, peach, coral, and found a 50 pack of assorted colors right within my palette.
 I also added large white balloons and small ivory balloons!